Kees1958/DownloadSentinel/README.md

 _________________________ Further development

-I am not adding multi language support, it is an extension for personal use which I making available to others.
-I am using Brave (Chromium) so not planning to make a Firefox version.
+I am not adding multi language support and not planning to make a Firefox version.

 _